BuildCraft/BuildCraftGuide/guide_resources/assets/buildcrafttransport/compat/buildcraft/guide/en_us/pipe/daizuli_item.md

 Want to sort your painted items, just set a colour and a direction and pipe them through.
 </lore>
 <no_lore>
-A Daizuli Transport Pipe is used to transport send painted items it recieves in one direction towards a connecting pipe/inventory.
+A Daizuli Transport Pipe is used to transport send painted items it receives in one direction towards a connecting pipe/inventory.
 </no_lore>

 <recipes stack="buildcrafttransport:pipe_daizuli_item"/>